 Reason #1: Well Visits vs. Sick Visits

-Most people view health insurance as an ATM by which they try to cover as many of their healthcare costs as possible, to make up for their high premiums.
+Most people view healthcare plans as an ATM by which they try to cover as many of their healthcare costs as possible, to make up for their high premiums.
 This means they try to get every last medical expense paid for, including annual checkups, long-term maintenance medication, psychotherapy, etc.

-Of course, none of this is free for the insurance company, so premiums go up for everyone.
+Of course, none of this is free for the healthcare plan, so premiums go up for everyone.
 Including healthy people who don’t need all of this ongoing medical support every year.

-In contrast, Health Cost Sharing is not designed to be an ATM for every medical expense you might incur.
+In contrast, Medical Cost Sharing is not designed to be an ATM for every medical expense you might incur.

-The distinction between “sick-visits” and “well-visits” is part of what allows us to provide you with monthly medical sharing costs that are often one third cheaper than comparable health
+The distinction between “sick-visits” and “well-visits” is part of what allows us to provide you with monthly medical sharing costs that are often one third cheaper than comparable healthcare plans.

 It’s likely that you consume far less medical care than the average American.
 We know that, rather than subsidizing the monthly, yearly, and even daily medical costs of those who need regular, ongoing medical attention all the time…